amooly/go-mocker/README.md

 ```

 ### Start a Http Server
-Firstly you need to create a json file to define the server config, just like this:
+Firstly you need to create a json file to define the server config, just like this(You can also see the sample file [here](https://github.com/amooly/go-mocker/blob/master/sample/mock.json)):
 ```json
 {
   "server": {